jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 | 2020-10-31 06:25 | 41.601892, -87.148836 |

 The client asks Gort to plot these on a map to show the driver's route and progress, with this result:

 ![Mapped GPS pings](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01a.png)

 It looks like this delivery company has trucks that bend time and space!

 Actually, the truck has crossed the time zone line.
 South of the Time Zone line, pings 3, 4, and 5 happened where clocks were set back 1 hour from those north of the line.

 ![Time zone line in blue](https://github.com/jasonmerecki/blog/blob/main/useepoch/GortMap01b.png)

-Don't forget, Gort's app only uses wall-clock time with no offset, even though the GPS sends offset information.
-That means Gort's application did not use all of the information sent by the GPS.
+This happened because, Gort's app only uses wall-clock time with no offset, even though the GPS sends offset information.
+For example, the GPS can send "2020-10-31 05:52 -05:00" did not use all of the information sent by the GPS.

 ## More time math challenges